ElNiak/cupp-rs/README.md

 ```

-It is strange that Rust version is slower than Python version per words:
 * Rust:
     * 0,000000769s/word
 * Python:
     * 0,000005652s/word

-It is also strange that the Rust version produce more words than the Python version.
+It is strange that the Rust version produce more words than the Python version
+    * Need testing !

 It is my first Rust program, so it will be fun to analyse !